Buffalo Wild Wings

 Dresser Family Dental

-We would like to invite pickleball players of all ages and ability levels to join us for our indoor season starting October 16.
+We would like to invite pickleball players of all ages and ability levels to join us for our outdoor season starting May 13.
 If you are a beginner or if you have never played we want you to come and give pickleball a try.
 We have plenty of enthusiasts who would love to help you learn the game.
-We provide the balls and there are also extra paddles for those of you just getting acquainted with the sport.

-On the right you will find our indoor schedule.We do encourage athletic shoes with non-marking soles to protect the court surface.
+On the right you will find our outdoor schedule.We do encourage athletic shoes with non-marking soles to protect the court surface.

 We feel there is a great future for pickleball in Owatonna and we have many plans for its enjoyment and expansion.We ask you to inquire about the Owatonna Pickleball Association and see the advantages in joining for the play and growth of pickleball in our area.
 The cost is $10 for an annual membership.
 Our membership form is available on our web site just click sign up.